notwaldorf/notwaldorf.github.com/_posts/2019-09-10-metronomes.markdown

 ### 😰 The better, but still not great case
 When we have a big chunk of blocking work, a good approach is to chunk it up in smaller work.
-This experiment tries that.
-We split that 0.5s of work into smaller 5ms chunks, and then do each of them in a `requestAnimationFrame`.
-This is better!
+There are several ways to do this.
+I split each 0.5s of work into smaller 5ms chunks, and then do each of them in a `requestAnimationFrame`.
+This is ok, but a bit wasteful (it makes your work take longer than necessary).
+A better approach is to use tasks (see this [sample code](https://github.com/GoogleChromeLabs/proxx/blob/b1fa3b4c7a8565ddc245b03680dadd567c3a8f9e/src/utils/scheduling.ts#L20-L34) from the proxx game), but the results weren't going to be that different in this case, so I didn't bother.
+Anyway, this experiment looks better!
 Now our ticks are only delayed by about 5ms, which might be ok for your use case.
 The bad main thread `setInterval` metronome is still doing poorly because there's still work on the main thread and it keeps time on the main thread, so time is still